Call for interest in using ESA’s inventions

 ESA makes its inventions available free of charge via its Technology Transfer Programme Office on a non-exclusive basis to space industry within its 20 Member States.
 For use by companies outside of ESA’s Member States or for non-space applications, a different licensing model is in place, allowing the Agency to request royalties.

-Licensing templates can be downloaded from links on the right navigation bar as well as more information about ESA’s Intellectual Property policy.
+Licensing templates can be downloaded via the link below as well as more information about ESA’s Intellectual Property policy.

 The goal of this call for interest is to make ESA’s portfolio and licensing conditions more openly visible to European space industry and to encourage its use and licensing.
 The deadline for the call is extended to 19 March 2014.

 Further information here